ilhamakbarki/Battery-Zira/README.md

 # Installation :

-1. Download all the files and extract/save them in a folder (Give it any name) [All the files must be in the same folder].
+1. <a href="https://github.com/JustABeginning/Battery-Zira/releases" target="_blank">Download</a> all the files and extract/save them in a folder (Give it any name) [All the files must be in the same folder].
 2. Create a shortcut of `Launch_BAT.bat` file.
 3. Press `Win+R` from keyboard or, open windows run menu, then type `shell:startup` and press enter.
 4. Save the shortcut created in **step-2** in the location which opens in **step-3**.